SERVIR/servir-aces/paper/paper.md

 **`servir-aces`** is intended for development practitioners, researchers, scientists, software developers, and students who would like to utilize various freely available Earth Observation (EO) data using cloud-based GEE and TF ecosystem to perform large scale ML/DL related remote sensing applications.

 We also provide several [notebook](https://github.com/SERVIR/servir-aces/tree/main/notebook) examples to showcase the usage of the **`servir-aces`**.
 Here we show how **`servir-aces`** can be used for crop-mapping related applications.
-Ideally, the same process can be repeated for any of image segmentation task.
+Ideally, the same process can be repeated for any image segmentation task.

 # **`servir-aces`** Functionality